What is Shopify Inventory Management and How to fulfill orders on Shopify?

 View a product’s inventory history

-You can view a product’s inventory history if you are using inventory management software Shopify, however, the feature may lack some of the third-party inventory management apps.
+You can view a product’s inventory history if you are using the inventory management software Shopify, however, the feature may lack some of the third-party inventory management apps.
 Nonetheless, with the Shopify inventory management, you may also view the history of each variant of the products, which are being tracked.
 However, the limitation here is that you won’t be able to view the history of all the product variants at once.

 Shopify inventory management allows viewing the last 90 days history of a product or variant.
 The history available for product or variants include: